-Secure the outboard bearing on the shaft with the bearing retaining ring (21).
+Install the thrust washer (26) and secure the outboard bearing (22) to the shaft with the bearing retaining ring (21).

-It is recommended that a sleeve be positioned against the inboard oil seal (6A) to prevent the lip of the oil seal from rolling as the shaft and bearings are installed in the bearing housing.
+It is recommended that a sleeve be positioned against the inboard oil seal (7A) to prevent the lip of the oil seal from rolling as the shaft and bearings are installed in the bearing housing.
 The O.D. of the sleeve should be just smaller than the bearing housing bore, while the I.D. of the sleeve should be just larger than the O.D. of the lip seal area of the shaft.

-With the lip seal sleeve in place, lubricate the lip seal area of the shaft and slide the shaft and assembled bearings into the bearing housing until the retaining ring on the outboard bearing seats against the bearing housing.
+With the lip seal sleeve in place, lubricate the lip seal area of the shaft, and slide the shaft and assembled bearings into the bearing housing until the retaining ring on the outboard bearing seats against the bearing housing.
 Remove the lip seal sleeve.